Arna03v/advent-of-code/README.md

 # advent-of-code

-Attempting Adevnt of code for the first time, in Rust (fun)
+Attempting Advent of Code for the first time, in Rust (fun)